Rgalitzdorfer/Produce-Interactive-Visualization/README.md

 ### Future Improvements
 In future projects, I aim to enhance the accuracy of these insights by refining the outlier removal techniques, as suggested by exploratory data analysis (EDA).
-Furthermore, I plan to take a step forward by incorporating predictive modeling based on the historical analysis, providing users with even more proactive and precise decision-making capabilities.
+Furthermore, I plan to take a step forward by incorporating predictive modeling based on the historical analysis performed, providing users with even more proactive and precise decision-making capabilities.